CONSTITUTION AND BY-LAWS

 a) The annual local fee shall be determined by the September General Meeting of the PRNTA.
 Such fees shall be deducted at the source in ten equal installments.

-An additional fee or levy for Extraordinary expenses except for arbitration fees can be set by any General Meeting of the PRNTA.
+b) An additional fee or levy for Extraordinary expenses except for arbitration fees can be set by any General Meeting of the PRNTA.
 Such fee or levy shall be paid by each active member on or before a date set by the PRNTA General Meeting.
-Failure to comply shall be followed by the submitting of the name of the member concerned to the BCTF for action under By-Law 4.3 of the BCTF Constitution
+Failure to comply shall be followed by the submitting of the name of the member concerned to the BCTF for action under By-Law 4.3 of the BCTF Constitution and By-Laws.

 By-Law #6: Borrowing